-3213 Intermediate Public Relations
+3213 - Intermediate Public Relations - 3 credit hours

 This intermediate course helps students develop expanded skills in applying public relations principles and practices to case studies that reflect the realities of the profession today.
 As student skills expand, there will be some work with real companies as clients.
 Course rotation: Fall.